gaurnett/gaurnett.github.io/_posts/2019-09-18-project-proposal.md

 **3. Adventurous Map:** I would like to add a feature that automatically suggest hikes that users can go on that are nearby.
 This will allow users to not have to search for trails based on what they know or heard of but give them detailed suggestions based on popular trails in their location.

 **4. Safety:** Provide safety tips about the environments you will be in.
+Current safety methods are great but are sometimes not properly informed.
+I will ensure that through my app, this information will be shown to customers globally.

 **5. Downloadable Videos:** These videos will accompany detailed step by step guides on how to do certain camping activities and setups such as lighting a campfire or setting up a tent.
 We will also include activities that hikers and campers can do as a group while they are out in the wild.

 **6. Work out!:** We all love a good workout and this is one of the things that I believe current apps do a pretty good job with.
 I plan to bring this feature into our app and improve it in any way we can.

+### Similar Works:

+Apps such as MapMyHike and Alltrails are examples of current apps that have hiking features.
+These apps provide great features that that I plan to replicate and improve upon in terms of design and acuuracy as well as adding new features that these apps do not provide.

 ### References: